nzapanarcisse/projet-tekton-k8s/README.md

 # tekton-example
-This repo is use in [eazytraining's kubernetes course](https://eazytraining.fr/cours/kubernetes-les-bases-pour-devops) to demonstrate how to use [tekton](https://github.com/tektoncd/pipeline) to create kubernetes pipeline.
+This repo is use to demonstrate how to use [tekton](https://github.com/tektoncd/pipeline) to create kubernetes pipeline.
 This code is based on the great [tekton tutorial](https://github.com/tektoncd/pipeline/blob/master/docs/tutorial.md).
 So you can read it also for some usefull information.
 Here we will only give you the command you need to run to setup a pipeline example.
 ## Install tekton